tatsu-lab/alpaca_eval/README.md

     alpaca_eval make_leaderboard - Precompute and save an entire leaderboard for a given dataset / evaluator / set of models generations.

 SYNOPSIS
-    alpaca_eval make_leaderboard LEADERBOARD_PATH <flags>
+    alpaca_eval make_leaderboard <flags>

 DESCRIPTION
     Precompute and save an entire leaderboard for a given dataset / evaluator / set of models generations.

-POSITIONAL ARGUMENTS
-    LEADERBOARD_PATH
+FLAGS
+    --leaderboard_path=LEADERBOARD_PATH
-        Type: Union
+        Type: Optional[Union]
+        Default: None
         The path to save the leaderboard to.
-The leaderboard will be saved as a csv file, if it already exists it will
+The leaderboard will be saved as a csv file, if it already exists it will --annotators_config=ANNOTATORS_CONFIG

-FLAGS
-    --annotators_config=ANNOTATORS_CONFIG
         Type: Union
-        Default: 'alpaca_eval_gpt4'
+        Default: 'alpaca_eval_gpt4_turbo_fn'
         The path the (or list of dict of) the annotator's config file.
     --all_model_outputs=ALL_MODEL_OUTPUTS
         Type: Union
         Default: <fu...
         The outputs of all models to add to the leaderboard.
-Accepts data (list of dictionary, pd.dataframe, datas ets.Dataset) or a path to read those (json, csv, tsv potentially with globbing) or a function to generate those.
-I f the path contains a globbing pattern, we will read all files matching the pattern and concatenate them.
-Each dic tionary (or row of dataframe) should contain the keys that are formatted in the prompts.
-E.g. by default `instruct ion` and `output` with optional `input`.
+Accepts data (list of dictionary, pd.dataframe, datasets.Dataset) or a path to read those (json, csv, tsv potentially with globbing) or a function to generate those.
+If the path contains a globbing pattern, we will read all files matching the pattern and concatenate them.
+Each dictionary (or row of dataframe) should contain the keys that are formatted in the prompts.
+E.g. by default `instruction` and `output` with optional `input`.
 It should also contain a column `generator` with the name of the current model.
     -r, --reference_outputs=REFERENCE_OUTPUTS
         Type: Union
-        Defaul...
+        Default: <func...
         The outputs of the reference model.
 Same format as `all_model_outputs` but without needing `generator`.
 By default, the reference outputs are the 003 outputs on AlpacaEval set.
     -f, --fn_add_to_leaderboard=FN_ADD_TO_LEADERBOARD
         Type: Callable
         Default: 'evaluate'
         The function to use to add a model to the leaderboard.
 If a string, it should be the name of a function in `main.py`.
-The function should take the arguments: `model_outputs`, `annotators_config`, `name`, `precomputed_lea derboard`, `is_return_instead_of_print`, `reference_outputs`.
+The function should take the arguments: `model_outputs`, `annotators_config`, `name`, `precomputed_leaderboard`, `is_return_instead_of_print`, `reference_outputs`.
+    --leaderboard_mode=LEADERBOARD_MODE
+        Type: str
+        Default: 'verified'
+        The mode of the leaderboard to save all new entries with.
     -i, --is_return_instead_of_print=IS_RETURN_INSTEAD_OF_PRINT
         Type: bool
         Default: False
         Whether to return the metrics instead of printing the results.
     Additional flags are accepted.
         Additional arguments to pass to `fn_add_to_leaderboard`.

-NOTES
-    You can also use flags syntax for POSITIONAL ARGUMENTS
 ```

 </details>